In this Step, we’ll work through drafting the documents you will send to the media.

 First we’ll help you figure out your key messages.

-We’ll then show you how to draft a media release and give you a template to follow.
-We'll also help you work out what photos you need to illustrate your story, plus help you with your imagery.
+We’ll then show you how to draft a media release and give you a template to follow; we’ll also give you some pointers on finding the right case studies to illustrate your story, plus help you with your imagery.

 First you need to think about what key pieces of information you want to get across in your stories.
 There’s no point going to all the effort of creating a story if it doesn’t do the job of communicating the key elements of your business.